from 533€

 Your main role as a mental health volunteer in Sri Lanka is to learn and experience their mental health system, procedures and culture.
 Subsequently, you will be observing how this may differ to the experience you have at home.
 The project timetable will vary each day, including a range of activities and placement settings, combining hospital visits, consultation observations, lectures and meditations.

+It is advised to note that the mental health & psychology program is always changing and this is just a sample schedule.
+Therefore, it is likely to run differently when you volunteer in Sri Lanka.
 The schedule usually includes one placement per day.
 Participants may be split into teams for an equal chance to experience and participate in a range of volunteer work in Sri Lanka.
 In particular, this is relevant when there are higher numbers.

 The day by day breakdowns here are examples of typical morning and afternoon activities:

-Monday – Galle District Hospital & Lectures & Seminars
+Monday – Government Base Hospital & Lectures

 Thursday – National Institute of Mental Health